 Congresswoman Marcy Kaptur, who represents Ohio's Ninth Congressional District, is currently serving her seventeenth term in the U.S. House of Representatives.
-She is the senior-most woman in the House and the longest-serving woman from Ohio in history.
+She is the senior-most woman in U.S. House history.
 Congresswoman Kaptur ranks among the most senior Members of the 115th Congress.

 Congresswoman Kaptur, a native Toledoan, lives in the same modest house where she grew up.